-- Be familiar with all background information on each resident and maintain contact with resident’s family/guardians, as needed.
+- Be familiar with all background information on each resident and communicate well with resident families regarding resident activity and events.

-- Schedule necessary medical appointments and facilitate punctual and safe transportation to community based appointments (jobs, haircut, dentist etc).
+- Facilitate punctual and safe transportation to community based appointments (jobs, haircut, dentist etc).

-- Monitor resident health changes and needs, and coordinate health care with residents’ families/guardians and Director
+- Monitor resident health changes and needs, and coordinate health care with Director.

-- Plan, implement, and maintain a safety plan for each of the 5 residents, based on their abilities and needs (e.g. level of supervision, monitoring)
+- Build, implement, and maintain a safety plan for each of the 5 residents, based on their abilities and needs (e.g. level of supervision, monitoring)

 - Act promptly and effectively in emergency situations.

-- Provide, coordinate, and assist residents with social, recreational, educational and leisure activities in collaboration with the staff and the director.
+- Plan, provide, coordinate, and assist residents with social, recreational, educational and leisure activities in collaboration with the staff and the director.

 - Support educational growth of residents, interns, self and staff.

 - Identify significant behavioral issues and develop appropriate interventions with support team and director.

-- Build and maintain a collaborative team with staff and other professionals.
+- Communicate and collaborate well with staff, Director and other professionals.